This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add cashews to a bowl and cover with boiling water.
+- If using the cashew cream, add cashews to a bowl and cover with boiling water.
 Let them soak while you chop your veggies and prep the soup.

 Instant Pot